-(Course taught infrequently; only as enrollment demands) Technical physics is an algebra-based physics course designed to utilize modular concepts to include motion. forces, torque, work energy, heat wave/sound, and electricity.
+(Course taught infrequently; only as enrollment demands) Technical physics is an algebra-based physics course designed to utilize modular concepts to include motion, forces, torque, work energy, heat wave/sound, and electricity.
 Results of physics education research and physics applications in the workplace are used to improve the student's understanding of physics in technical areas.
 Upon completion, students will be able to define motion and describe specific module concepts; utilize microcomputers to generate motion diagrams; understand the nature of contact forces and distinguish passive forces; work cooperatively to set-up laboratory exercises; and demonstrate applications of module-specific concepts.
 Laboratory is required.

-PHY 213 GENERAL PHYSICS WITH CALCULUS I
+PHY 213 GENERAL PHYSICS WITH CALCULUS I (3T, 2E) 4 credits PREREQUISITE: MTH 125 or Permission of instructor This source provides a calculus based treatment of the

-(3T, 2E) 4 credits PREREQUISITE: MTH 125 or Permission of instructor This course provides a calculus-based treatment of the principal subdivisions of classical physics: mechanics and energy.
+This course provides a calculus-based treatment of the principal subdivisions of classical physics: mechanics and energy.
 Laboratory is required.

-PHY 214 GENERAL PHYSICS WITH CALCULUS II (3T, 2E)

-PREREQUISITE: PHY 213
+PHY 214 GENERAL PHYSICS WITH CALCULUS II (3T, 2E) PREREQUISITE: PHY 213